Yulin-W/alternate-history-editor/devlog.md

 - [x] Save and load files

 ### Possible future additional changes (unlikely though in the near future)
-- Refactor colour code to make simpler to add colours via js just from the colours js file
 - Make legend into a subclass
 - Refactor menu bar
 - Generate colouring based on uploaded images